vvmanikantasai/concepts/Life Skills/Listening-and-active-communication.md

-# Listening and Assertive Communication
+# Listening and Active Communication

 ### What are the steps/strategies to do Active Listening?